Agatoxin: Toxicity

 Alpha-agatoxin causes a rapid reversible paralysis in insects, while mu-agatoxin cause a slow long-lasting paralysis.
 When the two toxins will be injected at the same time, they are synergistic.
 So co-injection of these toxins leads to a paralysis for a very long, possible everlasting, period of time.
 Omega-agatoxin injection causes spasms leading to a progressive paralysis which will eventually lead to death in insects.
-Those toxins produce mild symptoms in humans, including pain and swelling.
+These toxins produce mild symptoms in humans, including pain and swelling.
 Because insects have a much smaller repertoire of voltage-gated calcium channels and have a different pharmacology than vertebrates the effects can vary between species.